shobhitchittora/react-meetup-33-talk/presentation.md

 ## What is this talk about ?

-* Who here is using Redux for state management ?
+* Who here has ever used Redux for state management ?
-* And who here has faced difficulty in managing component interactions ?
+* And who here worked on complex React applications ?

 ---